British thermal unit

-The British thermal unit (Btu) is a measure of heat, which is a form of energy.
+The British thermal unit (Btu) is a unit of measure of heat, which is a form of energy.
 It was originally defined as the amount of heat required to raise the temperature of one pound of water by one degree Fahrenheit.
 It is also part of the United States customary units.
-The SI unit for energy is the joule (J); one Btu equals about 1,055 J (varying within the range of 1,054–1,060 J depending on the specific definition of Btu; see below).
+(Note: In a short note, Woledge notes that the actual technical term "British thermal unit" apparently originated in the United States, and was subsequently adopted in Great Britain.)
+In terms of joules (J), the SI unit for energy, one Btu equals about 1,055 J (varying within the range of 1,054–1,060 J depending on the specific definition of Btu; see below).

-While units of heat are often supplanted by energy units in scientific work, they are still used in some fields.
+While units of heat are often supplanted by units of energy in scientific work, they are still used in some fields.
 For example, in the United States the price of natural gas is quoted in dollars per the amount of natural gas that would give 1 million Btu (1 "MMBtu") of heat energy if burned.

 Definitions

 A Btu was originally defined as the amount of heat required to raise the temperature of one pound of liquid water by one degree Fahrenheit at a constant pressure of one atmospheric unit.
 There are several different definitions of the Btu that differ slightly.
 This reflects the fact that the temperature change of a mass of water due to the addition of a specific amount of heat (calculated in energy units, usually joules) depends slightly upon the water's initial temperature.
 As seen in the table below, definitions of the Btu based on different water temperatures vary by up to 0.5%.